ChristianLow428/Portfolio/essays/SmartQuestions.md

 ## Smart Question
 This user asks about their program that deletes extra white space from a string.
 They state, "I wrote this code, which works until I have to change the passed pointer's address to the new string I made in the function.
-I have read that this is not possible without making a pointer to a pointer.
+I have read that this it's not possible without making a pointer to a pointer.
 The problem is, for my assignment, I can't change the argument types."
 <a href="https://stackoverflow.com/questions/79401708/change-pointer-adress-inside-function-in-c" target="_blank">Change pointer address inside function in C</a>

 ## Why it is a Smart Question
+One of the strongest aspects of this question is its clarity.
+The user states the goal of removing extra spaces from a string while ensuring that a single space remains between words.
+They also clearly articulate the challenge: they cannot modify the argument types, which prevents them from using a pointer-to-pointer approach.
+They don't just state that their code does not work, they also explain why they believe their approach is incorrect.
+Another reason is that the user provides a full code snippet.
+So this makes it much easier for others to identify potential errors and offer precise feedback.
+Finally, this question is genuine and reflects a willingness to learn.
+The user doesn't post an error message and ask for a direct fix, they attempt to debug their code and reason through their issue logically.
+The mindset to learn is essential for software engineering.

+## Not so Smart Question

+## Why it is a Not Smart Question

 ## Final thoughts